 Johnson earned his Bachelor’s degree from IPFW in 1998.
 He played baseball for the Mastodons and was named All-Conference, team MVP, and Co-Male Athlete of the Year.
 He played professional baseball with the Tri-City Posse (Pasco, Wash.) in the Western League for two years and with the Anderson Lawmen in the Heartland League for one year.
 He earned a Master's degree in sports administration in August, 2011, from Western Kentucky.

-Johnson and his wife, Kristen, are parents of twin boys, Jalen and Jordan, born December 17, 2012.
+Johnson and his wife, Kristen, are parents of three young boys, twins Jalen and Jordan, and Caden.